 Contact transmission by hands is the most common mode of transmission in health and social care.
 Hand disinfection and sometimes handwashing is performed to remove infectious agents and thereby break the mode of transmission.

 Disinfect hands using an alcohol-based hand disinfectant or other product with equivalent effect.
 Use products procured by the employer, products must comply with SS-EN 1500.
 Hand disinfectants usually have a limited shelf life after the container has been opened.
-Ask the supplier for details about their product and label the bottle with the date it was opened.

 - immediately before and after contact with a patient/care recipient

 - before and after an aseptic task such as inserting a urine catheter or dressing a wound, handling medication, pharmaceutical products and sterile materials